NZ Battery Project

 Scope and decision-points

 Investigation and evaluation of long-term, large-scale renewable energy storage options, including pumped hydro and a range of other dry year storage solutions.
-The project will explore in detail the feasibility of pumped hydro at Lake Onslow, including geotechnical investigations.
+The project explores in detail the feasibility of pumped hydro at Lake Onslow, including geotechnical investigations.

 Cost: approximately $30 million